Aggregated scores

 As mentioned by the authors, the QuAS score defines a methodology and not a precise setting of KPIs and weights associated with each KPI.
 Hence, comparing two QuAS scores from different studies cannot be done.

-The QuAS framework is only adapted to assess the performance of quantum computers on problems in which solutions can be expressed with a single number, such as single-objective optimization problems.
-Still, it is not suited for some other problems, such as multi-objective optimization problems.
+The QuAS framework is only adapted to assess the performance of quantum computers on problems in which solutions can be expressed with a single number.
+This method is not adapted to multi-objective optimization problems.

 References